 Intracluster communication

-Nodes are Compute Engine VMs for which connections inside of the Google Cloud production network are authenticated and encrypted.
+Traffic between nodes: nodes are Compute Engine VMs.
+Connections between nodes inside the Google Cloud production network are authenticated and encrypted.
 For details, refer to the VM-to-VM section of the Encryption in Transit whitepaper.

 You can restrict Pod-to-Pod traffic with a NetworkPolicy, and you can encrypt all Pod-to-Pod traffic, including traffic on the same node, by using a service mesh like Cloud Service Mesh or a different method of application-layer encryption.